Stape

 • A native tag does not extend cookies.

-• Extend the validity of a cookie that is set by JS (e.g. by a tag on a web container).
+• Extend the validity of a cookie set by JS (e.g., by a tag on a web container).

 • Cross-site tracking using web-generated cookies.

-• Necessity to use web-generated cookies for user identification for other platforms.
+• It is necessary to use web-generated cookies to identify users on other platforms.

 Multiple times, we needed to extend the cookie for platforms like affiliate networks and email services, which their native tags cannot do.
 Or maybe you need to extend web cookies since server cookies, the ones with Httponly, can’t be accessed by JavaScript.
 And you can’t use these cookies in web GTM.
 In all these situations, a Cookie Extender can help.